Rajpratik71/pwnwiki/docker.md

 There is a [helper script](pwnwiki) to perform these steps.
 Just run `./pwnwiki` from a shell prompt.

 [Footnote 2]: Using Docker Machine will also work on Mac or Windows, but you will have to go through an extra step to determine the IP address to use to get to the `nginx` server in the Docker container.
 These instructions assume use of the native Docker for Mac or Docker for Windows apps.

+[Footnote 3]: Using `127.0.0.1` (which works on Ubuntu) seems to only work with Opera on OS X. For Chrome, do `export PWNWIKI_IP=0.0.0.0` before running the script and it will work.
+Neither seems to work with either Firefox or Chrome, so until this is debugged you can set Opera as your default browser using `System Preferences...>General>Default Web Browser` and the default IP as set in the `pwnwiki` script.